MagisterLud/MagisterLud.github.io/_pages/about.md

   - /about.html
 ---

-Here you can learn about my research interests, read blog and hobbies
+Here you can learn about my research interests and hobbies 🐼